 The story now will take a turn, for Nick’s life was not only defined by his humor and his charisma.
 It was also defined by an experience of trauma.
 On October 9, 2015, Nick’s life was changed when his friend Colin Brough died in his arms.
 Nick and his friends encountered a lone gunman in a Northern Arizona University parking lot.
 As Nick testified at the NAU shooter trial, he watched the killer walk out from the dark, take aim and fire on two young men, Nick Piring and Colin Brough.
 My son ran from the shadows to Colin’s side, cursing the shooter, asking the shooter why?
 He held his injured friend, trying to stop the bleeding.
 For one terrifying instant, the gunman pointed the gun at Nick, but, perhaps cowed by Nick’s defiant fearlessness, he turned the gun away, shooting two other boys, Nicholas Prato and Kyle Zientek.
 Who runs toward danger?
 Who selflessly goes to a friend in trouble?
 Who summons compassion in the face of chaos?
 Nick did.
 I believe that defining event traumatized him.
 When Nick died 875 days later, he was yet another victim of that evening.

 My son cannot be summed up in words, as much as I would like to make him live and breathe for you on the page.
 We are all more than the sum of our parts.
-What I see most clearly is that all the time I thought I was teaching Nick, he was teaching me.
-Nick showed me how to be fearless and open.
-He taught me to be quick to celebrate, to sing out loud and dance to the rhythm of the heart.
+What I see most clearly is that all the time I thought I was teaching Nick, he was teaching me about possibilities that I might have in my life.
+I witnessed Nick be fearless and open.
+He demonstrated the joy to be quick to celebrate, to sing out loud and dance to the rhythm of the heart.